jjfumero/jjfumero.github.io/_pages/cv.md

 Grants
 ======

-* Intel Grant collaboration to work on Intel oneAPI (2020 - Present)
+* Intel Grant collaboration to work on Intel oneAPI (Nov 2020 - Present)
 * PhD fully funded by Oracle Labs (2014-2017)

 Leadership
 ======================
-* Technical lead developer of [TornadoVM](https://github.com/beehive-lab/TornadoVM)
+* Lead architect and lead developer of the [TornadoVM](https://github.com/beehive-lab/TornadoVM) project.
 * Scrum master of a group of 5 software engineers at SAII (The University of La Laguna, Spain).